 Supporting people, organisations and communities

 Support for people, communities and organisations is a major part of The Prince’s vision and work and a primary focus for his charities and engagements programme.
-This year the Household supported Their Royal Highnesses in undertaking 629 engagements involving over 33,000 miles of travel.
+This year the Household supported Their Royal Highnesses in undertaking 619 engagements involving over 60,000 miles of travel – almost double the number of miles in the previous year.
 A total of £9.1 million – over 57 per cent – of after-tax income was spent on official duties and charitable activities.

 Their Royal Highnesses’s engagements are intended to cast a light on excellence and achievement in communities across all sectors of society, to bring people together in support of community-based initiatives and endeavours, to promote and protect traditions that are shared and valued by people from many different walks of life and to act as a focal point for local and national unity and cohesion.

 Funds raised for The Prince’s Charities 160 Expenditure on official duties and charitable activities (8,523) Total taxes paid (4,854) Total number of official engagements 619